 RESEARCH THE F*CK OUT OF IT

-conceived in the format of a lecture performance, “research the f*ck out of it” is born as a meta-piece within the umbrella project “the book of sand”. the performers attempt to unravel for the audience the complex, layered structure of their dance composition, using it as a formula to reveal the accumulation of the DNA and its connection to identity narratives. raising the topics of displacement and exile, encoded in the overwhelming accumulation of choreographic scores, the lecture invites the audience to establish a connection with an “alien other”, questioning: what? when? how? and to what extent does it mean to “understand”?
+the book of sand [module: lecture performance] that has a subtitle RESEARCH THE F*CK OUT OF IT, is born as a meta-piece within the umbrella project the book of sand. the performers attempt to unravel for the audience the complex, layered structure of their dance composition, using it as a formula to reveal the accumulation of the DNA and its connection to identity narratives. raising the topics of displacement and exile, encoded in the overwhelming accumulation of choreographic scores, the lecture invites the audience to establish a connection with an “alien other”, questioning: what? when? how? and to what extent does it mean to “understand”?

 idea, direction, choreography: alina sokulska